Instant Expressive Gaussian Head Avatars at Over 100 FPS: Method

 \subsection{Encoder Design and Animation Representation}

-\paragraph{3D Gaussians decoder.} Even though the 3D lifting encoder {in} \cite{lp3d} is capable of turning a single-view image into a native 3D avatar, its implicit radiance field representation is less ideal for representing dynamics as opposed to {3D Gaussians}. {3D Gaussians} offer more flexible control over each primitive and fast rendering speed while maintaining 3D consistency \cite{huang2024sc}.
+\paragraph{3D Gaussians decoder.} LP3D \cite{lp3d} lifts single 2D image to a 3D avatar represented by a neural triplane representation.
+However, its implicit radiance field representation is less ideal for representing dynamics as opposed to 3D Gaussians.
+3D Gaussians offer more independent control over each primitive and fast rendering speed while maintaining 3D consistency \cite{huang2024sc}.

-Therefore, we make the minimal change to adapt the architecture of \cite{lp3d} into using {3D Guassians} while preserving its strong capacity in faithfully lifting 2D images into 3D.
-We propose to sample {3D Gaussians} from the encoded triplanes, as explored in \cite{barthel2024gaussian}.
-We will first explain how we decode {3D Guassians} from sampling locations and then clarify how we decide the sampling locations.
+Therefore, we make a minimal change to adapt the architecture of \cite{lp3d} into using {3D Gaussians} while preserving its strong capability of faithfully lifting 2D images into 3D.
+We sample {3D Gaussians} from the encoded triplanes, as explored in \cite{barthel2024gaussian}.
+We will first explain how we decode {3D Gaussians} from {features sampled from neural triplane} and then clarify how we decide the sampling locations.

 We first use $96$ channels for the encoded triplanes.
-Given a sampled location $\mathbf{x}_i$, we project it onto each plane {and} aggregate {along the channel dimension to obtain} the feature vector ${f}_i$ using the first $48$ channels and retrieve a vector $\mathbf{m}_i$ using the remaining $48$ channels (see Fig.~\ref{fig:pipeline}).
+Given a sampled 3D location $\mathbf{x}_i$, we project it onto each plane {and} sum {along the channel dimension to obtain} the feature vector ${f}_i$ using the first $48$ channels and retrieve a vector $\mathbf{m}_i$ using the remaining $48$ channels (see Fig.~\ref{fig:pipeline}).
 We call $\mathbf{m}_i$ a motion basis vector and explain its details later.

 We replace the original NeRF-based decoder in \cite{lp3d} with an MLP $\Phi$ as shown in Fig.~\ref{fig:pipeline} with a single hidden layer of $96$ units and softplus activation functions to decode the feature vector into a set of attributes for a 3D Gaussian: